Skip to main content

 Find state parks and recreation areas where hunting is allowed »

-• Visitors with mobility impairments may use wheelchairs, including electric wheelchairs and Other Power-Driven Mobility Devices (OPDMDs), in all public areas open to pedestrians.
-For everyone’s safety, these devices should be operated at walking speed.
+• Visitors with mobility impairments may use wheelchairs, including electric wheelchairs in all public areas open to pedestrians.
+Other power-driven mobility devices (known as OPDMDs) are allowed in areas open to pedestrians and while operated at walking speed according to the criteria found on the DNR's power-driven mobility page.

-Electric skateboards, scooters, one-wheel skateboards and other unlicensed wheeled motorized devices are prohibited on park roads and in parking lots unless the person has a mobility impairment.
+• Golf carts (unless street legal), electric skateboards, scooters, one-wheel skateboards and other unlicensed wheeled motorized devices are prohibited on park roads and in parking lots unless the person has a mobility impairment.
+This prohibition does not apply to e-bikes.

 • A permit is required for any event held on DNR-managed land that involves 20 or more participants or requires a fee/donation for entry, including weddings, 5K races and festivals.